Keene State College — Admission Snapshot 2026

 | SAT Composite | 1070 | 1030 | 1100 |

-It means that if you have scored less than 1030 then you are below most of the admitted students at Keene State College and your chances of admission are very few.
+It means that if you have scored less than 1030 then you are below most of the admitted students at KSC and your chances of admission are very few.
 But if you have scored 1100 or more, your chances of admission are higher.
 25th percentile means that only 25% of the admitted students have fewer scores than this score.
 75th percentile marks the score of the upper 25% of the students.

 View list of all colleges with average SAT score of 1050

-With a 1100 SAT Score, your chances of admission at Keene State College are good but the admission staff at Keene State College tests your all-around personality and your academics.
+With a 1100 SAT Score, your chances of admission at Keene State College (KSC) are good but the admission staff at KSC tests your all-around personality and your academics.
 Your GPA, Class performance, SAT/ACT/Test scores, and AP or IB Courses can help your application stand out.
 Co-curricular and extra-curricular activities and interpersonal communication skills are very important.
 Additionally, if you cannot perform well in one area, you have a chance to showcase your strengths and abilities in other areas, improving other areas will help you secure admission.
 You need to show better performance in all areas.
 An equally high GPA, taking IB or AP Courses and your role in leadership activities will increase your chances of admission.
 However, if you equally compete well in all other areas, your chances of admission are high.

-Your 2026 Admissions Roadmap for Keene State College
+Your 2026 Admissions Roadmap for KSC

 Accessible Strategy: Academic Foundation

-Keene State College is accessible to students who show core competency.
+KSC is accessible to students who show core competency.
 The focus should be on proving readiness for college-level work and securing financial aid.

-Is a Keene State College Degree Worth It?
+Is a KSC Degree Worth It?

 The average annual cost of the degree at Keene State College is $29,524.
 As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at Keene State College is $19,164.

-How much does a Keene State College Graduate earn?
+How much does a KSC Graduate earn?

 The average annual income of a graduate in the United States is $40,595.